miguelbarone/update-me/README.md

 - SwiftUI;
 - CoreData;
-- Combine (basic implementations rn but will be improved in the future);
+- Combine (basic implementations rn but they will be improved in the future);
 - MVVM architecture in Views;

   <img width=250 src=https://github.com/user-attachments/assets/6782fa7f-98d0-461a-943f-0ba1e72233b9>